-Following the result of a referendum in 2016, the United Kingdom left the European Union on 31 January 2020, commonly referred to as Brexit.
-Pursuant to the formal withdrawal arrangements agreed between the United Kingdom and the European Union, the United Kingdom was subject to a transition period until 31 December 2020 (the "Transition Period") during which European Union rules continued to apply.
-A trade and cooperation agreement (the "Trade and Cooperation Agreement"), which outlines the future trading relationship between the United Kingdom and the European Union, was agreed upon in December 2020.
+Following the result of a referendum in 2016, the United Kingdom left the European Union on January 31, 2020, commonly referred to as Brexit.
+Pursuant to the formal withdrawal arrangements agreed between the United Kingdom and the European Union, the United Kingdom was subject to a transition period until 31 December 2020 or the Transition Period, during which European Union rules continued to apply.
+A trade and cooperation agreement, or the Trade and Cooperation Agreement, which outlines the future trading relationship between the United Kingdom and the European Union, was agreed upon in December 2020 and formally entered into force on 1 May 2021.